ergo-log.com

 As the western population ages, sarcopenia or age-related loss of muscle mass is becoming more common, so researchers are looking for ways to help elderly people maintain muscle strength.
 According to some epidemiological studies, elderly smokers are more likely to develop sarcopenia than non-smokers.
 So the Danish researchers set up a lab experiment to find out exactly what effect smoking has on muscle cells.

 The researchers compared the muscle cells of 8 smokers, who all smoked over 20 cigarettes a day, with muscle cells of 8 non-smokers of the same age.
 The subjects did no sport.
-Before and after taking a cell sample from the subjects’ thigh muscle, the researchers gave the subjects a dose of labelled leucine.
+Before taking a cell sample from the subjects' thigh muscle, the researchers gave the subjects a dose of labelled leucine.
 This enabled them to see whether the cells absorbed amino acids and built them into muscle protein.

-The cells of the smokers absorbed amino acids just as well as the non-smokers’ cells did.
-But their ‘mixed-muscle protein fractional synthesis rate - their muscle protein manufacture, in simple language - was lower, analysis of the muscle cells showed.
+The cells of the smokers absorbed amino acids just as well as the non-smokers' cells did.
+But their mixed-muscle protein fractional synthesis rate - their muscle protein manufacture, in simple language - was lower, analysis of the muscle cells showed.

 "Smoking is a potent inhibitor of the muscle protein synthetic machinery", the researchers sum up in their conclusion.